opencog/cogserver/README.md

 There are two major open ToDo items for the CogServer.
 These are:

 * **Distributed computing.** How to build a distributed computing fabric for AtomSpace data?
-Work on this question can be found in the [AtomSpace Agents](https://github.com/opencog/atomspace-agents) git repo.
+The read-thru and write-thru proxies provide basic building blocks for distributed computing: they can forward I/O traffic to other servers.
+  See the [proxy/README](opencog/cogserver/proxy/README.md) for details.
+  There are no automation tools for configuring these into a large complex network.
+There is a project for this in the [AtomSpace Agents](https://github.com/opencog/atomspace-agents) git repo.
+It is currently abandoned (due to lack of interest).

 * **Security.** Right now, anyone who has network access can attach to the CogServer, and do anything.
 There are three different ways to do